-Generally speaking, working is not expected of students while they are attending a college or university in the United States.
-But, knowing that most students do need to supplement their income somewhat, working on campus is permitted to non-citizens on student visas without needing special permission from the Department of Homeland Security, U.S. Citizenship and Immigrant Services (USCIS, formerly U.S. Immigration and Naturalization Service (INS)).
+Students are not required or expected to work while they are attending a college or university in the United States.
+Because some students need to supplement their income, working on campus is permitted to non-citizens on student visas without special permission from the Department of Homeland Security, U.S. Citizenship and Immigrant Services (USCIS, formerly U.S. Immigration and Naturalization Service (INS)).

 On campus jobs are available in a variety of academic and support service offices.
 These jobs are usually advertised on REDConnect, https://semo.experience.com/experience/login, the university's online job database for students.
-Other jobs that are considered "on-campus" for DHS purposes are available through our on-campus food service provider, a private contractor known as Chartwells Dining Services.
+Other jobs that are considered "on-campus" for DHS purposes are available through our on-campus food service provider, Chartwells Dining Services.

-Full time international students can work on campus for 20 hours per week during the regular semester and 37.5 hours per week during spring, summer and fall breaks.
+Full-time international students can work on campus for up to 20 hours per week during the regular semester and 37.5 hours per week during spring, summer and fall breaks.
 International students on student visas are not authorized to work off campus unless authorized through the Office of International Education & Services OR the United States Citizenship & Immigration Services.

 A non-citizen almost always must have some kind of permission or authorization in order to work in the United States.
 Information for F-1 and J-1 student visa holders can be found by clicking on links below: